bashrushi/server-hardening/README.md

 Server Hardening According to Policies
 This All Scripts are use to Harden server.
 But some of them use to monitor server.

+NOTE:- Policy of Your Orginazation i will different.